MicrosoftDocs/defender-docs/defender-endpoint/defender-endpoint-demonstration-amsi.md

 - [Microsoft Defender Antivirus](microsoft-defender-antivirus-windows.md)

-Microsoft Defender for Endpoint utilizes the [anti-malware scan interface (AMSI)](/defender-endpoint/amsi-on-mdav) to enhance protection against fileless malware, dynamic script-based attacks, and other nontraditional cyber threats.
+Microsoft Defender for Endpoint utilizes the [Antimalware Scan Interface (AMSI)](/defender-endpoint/amsi-on-mdav) to enhance protection against fileless malware, dynamic script-based attacks, and other nontraditional cyber threats.
 In this article, we describe how to test the AMSI engine with a benign sample.

 ## Scenario requirements and setup